OWNER STARTING NEW PROJECT. READY TO SELL!

-The bilge system include two large bilge pumps and one (1) diesel driven pump located in the lazerette one of the (1) 230 VAC electric pump located in the E/R, is connected to the bilge manifold.
+The bilge system includes two large bilge pumps and one (1) diesel driven pump located in the lazarette.
+One of the (1) 230 VAC electric pump located in the E/R, is connected to the bilge manifold.
 In addition, there will be seven

 (7) submersible pumps, one in each compartment.

 The submersible pumps discharge directly overboard through vented loops high under the DWL and have float switches for automatic operation and manual override switches.
 The engine room submersible pump is not be automatic.

 All bilge suctions are connected to the bilge manifold, located in the engine room.
 All suctions have strainer boxes and check valves, that are easily accessible.

 The fire main is pressurized by the electric bilge/fire main pump, located in the E/R, which then draws from the main sea chest in the E/R. There shall also be a crossover pipe from the pump to the E/R bilge manifold.